saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-20-saltstack-overview.md

 ### Orchestration

-Orchestration states are run on the master and they do what the name implies: they orchestrate.
+Orchestration states can be used to do what the name implies: orchestrate.

 {:refdef: style="text-align: center;"}
 ![SaltStack orchestration state](/img/salt_orchestration_state.png "SaltStack orchestration state")